pushkarlaulkar/devops-challenge/README.md

   Instructions to deploy the infrastructure

     1. cd terraform
+    2. terraform init
-    2. terraform plan
+    3. terraform plan
-    3. terraform apply
+    4. terraform apply

   Terraform will output the ALB DNS which can be put in the browser to access the application.